Home | Chemistry Calculator | Ca Reactor Setup Help |

 Running with a timer:

+Setting up the reactor to run with a timer is very similar to the steps described above.
+Follow steps 1 to 9 above but with these minor differences.
 First, for this type of operation, you do not really require a controller unless your CO2 bubble rate is not that stable.

+In step 5, set up an initial effluent of 50 to 60 ml/min rather than the 30 ml/min.
 In step 9(f) adjust the CO2 bubble rate to 50 bubbles per minute instead of the initial 20 bubbles per minute.

 10. Wait several hours for the PH in the effluent to stabilize, adjust the CO2 bubble rate so the PH is in between 6.5 and 6.6, increase the rate it if the PH is high or reduce it if the PH is low.
 Insure also that the bubble rate has been consistent and maintained.
 Wait for the PH to stabilize between adjustments.